wren-lang/wren/doc/site/embedding/index.markdown

 ### Performance and safety

 When code is safely snuggled within the confines of the VM, it's pretty safe.
-Method calls are dynamically checked and generate a runtime error which can be caught and handled.
+Method calls are dynamically checked and generate runtime errors which can be caught and handled.
 The stack grows if it gets close to overflowing.
 In general, when you're within Wren code, it tries very hard to avoid crashing and burning.

 This is why you use a high level language after all&mdash;it's safer and more productive than C. C, meanwhile, really assumes you know what you're doing.
-You can cast pointers in invalid ways, misinterpret bits, use memory after freeing it, etc. What that gives you in return is blazing performance.
+You can cast pointers in invalid ways, misinterpret bits, use memory after freeing it, etc. What you get in return is blazing performance.
 Many of the reasons C is fast are because it takes all the governors and guardrails off.

 Wren's embedding API defines the border between those worlds, and takes on some of the characteristics of C. When you call any of the embedding API functions,